Kshaw12/Porfolio/README.md

 ## **Description**

 ### The portfolio is a compilation my academic and professional materials that exemplifies my skills, qualifications, education, training, and experiences.
 The purpsose and motivation of my portfolio is to demonstration progression and growth over time.
-Building my the portofolio required that I become more aware of my own learning styles, strageties and self-relfection.
+Building my portofolio requires that I become more aware of my own learning styles, strageties and self-relfection.

 ![wireframe-image](<New Wireframe 1.png>)